ranedk/tuts/golang/README.md

 The time is 2019-05-09 19:01:55.717598856 +0530 IST m=+0.000505962
 ```

-- All public functions, which can be used outside the module start with CAPITAL letters
+Note:All public functions, which can be used outside the module start with CAPITAL letters

 #### Functions
 ```go